 Hot Springs, Arkansas, boasts a unique feature: a national park like no other.
 Considered the smallest of the national parks, it is also the most urban.
 But what sets Hot Springs National Park apart from others is its therapeutic waters.
 Learning about the therapeutic properties of these thermal waters was amazing information.
 Spending most of our time checking out charming historic bathhouses and the picturesque, wooded trails.
 This was our last stop on our Texas & New Mexico road trip.
 It definitely surpassed all our expectations.
-This traveler’s guide will help you get the most out of your visit to these amazing thermal hot springs.
+This was our Hot Springs Travel Guide.
+We hope it will help you get the most out of your visit to these amazing thermal hot springs.

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.